Trione-Annadel State Park: History

 The Southern Pomo and Southern Wappo peoples inhabited these lands in prehistoric times.
 No full-scale villages have been discovered within the park boundaries.
 This site was valuable to the Native American tribes as a source of obsidian, which they used to make scrapers, knives, arrowheads, and spearheads.
 Archaeological evidence suggests they used the area as a quarry at least as far back as 3000 years.
 Human use and settlement of this area changed markedly in the late 18th century when the Spanish came to this region.
 Cattle ranching and farming gradually replaced hunting and gathering.

 In 1837, Annadel was part of the Rancho Los Guilicos Mexican land grant.
 In 1848 the lands of Annadel were purchased by Scottish immigrant William Hood, for whom nearby Hood Mountain was named.
 In the late 19th century, sheep and cattle grazing was superseded by quarry uses.
 There was considerable demand for cobblestone material when many west coast cities were being developed, and especially in the reconstruction of San Francisco after the 1906 San Francisco earthquake.
 Cobblestone quarry operations were a major source of revenue to the Wymores and the Hutchinsons who were the principal land owners in this area around the year 1900.
 The park derives its name from Annie Hutchinson, since this locale was once termed "Annie's Dell".
 In the early 1900s, author Jack London settled nearby in these same Sonoma Mountains, and he based much of his writings on these mountains that he loved.

-Demand for cobblestone subsided around the year 1920, since owners of the newly invented automobile expected a smoother ride than that derived from cobblestone streets.
+Demand for cobblestone subsided around the year 1920, since owners of the newly invented automobile expected a smoother ride than derived from cobblestone streets.
 Joe Coney began to accumulate land holdings in this area during the 1930s.
 He used the land for agricultural purposes until the late 1960s, though he also mined perlite, an obsidian product used in the manufacture of certain insulation products.
 Annadel became part of the California State Park system in the year 1971.

 The site of what became Trione-Annadel was being eyed for residential development when Henry Trione and hunting buddy Joe Long of Long's Drugs put together a $5 million package that led ultimately to the site's protection as a park.
 Trione built his home on the hillside adjacent to Annadel.
 In 2012, he pitched in another $100,000 to keep the park running under county administration at a time when Annadel and dozens of other parks statewide were threatened with closure because of a budget crisis.
 It was due to these philanthropic efforts that the State of California ruled in July 2016 to officially change the name to Trione-Annadel State Park.